Abstract

 Eivind Valen: Formal analysis, Visualization.

-Rafal Ciosk: Conceptualization, Funding acquisition, Methodology, Project administration, Supervision, Visualization, Resources, Writing – original draft.
+Rafal Ciosk: Conceptualization, Funding acquisition, Methodology, Project administration, Supervision, Visualization, Resources, Writing – original draft and revision.

 References